sumatriptan (Oral route)Pronunciation

 - Obesity or

 - Raynaud's syndrome—Use with caution.
 May be at increased risk for more serious side effects.

 Do not use sumatriptan for a headache that is different from your usual migraines.
 Talk to your doctor about what to do for regular headaches.

 To relieve your migraine as soon as possible, use sumatriptan as soon as the headache pain begins.
 Even if you get warning signals of a coming migraine (an aura), you should wait until the headache pain starts before using sumatriptan.
-Using sumatriptan during the aura probably will not prevent the headache from occurring.
-However, even if you do not use sumatriptan until your migraine has been present for several hours, the medicine will still work.

 If you feel much better after a dose of sumatriptan, but your headache comes back or gets worse after a while, wait at least 2 hours before taking another dose.
 However, use sumatriptan only as directed by your doctor.
 Do not use more of it, and do not use it more often, than directed.
 Using too much sumatriptan may increase the chance of side effects.
 Do not take more than 200 mg in 24 hours.